Aswinth24/SQL-Problems/README.md

 # SQL-Problems

 # Solution Scripts
-**In the below table, the columns indicate the following attributes related to the weekly challenge:**
+**In the below table, the columns indicate the following attributes related to the following tables:**

 **- ID : Identity column for individual challenge**<br>
 **- Challenge : Link to the SQL challenge**<br>